Lilly Announces Lower List price for Insulin Lispro

 Beyond Type 1 reached out to Eli Lilly to ask what work was being done to better educate providers and pharmacists about cheaper insulin options, so the burden is not solely on the person living with diabetes to know what is available.

-This content mentions Lilly, an active partner of Beyond Type 1.
+This content mentions Lilly, an active partner of Beyond Type 1 at the time of publication.

 News coverage by the Beyond Type 1 team is operated independently from any content partnerships.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.